-For more than two decades, CHIP has been pioneering in methods and approaches for modern biosurveillance, the continuous collection and analysis of population health data for public health intelligence.
-We helped create the discipline of syndromic surveillance and development of one of the first web-based biosurveillance systems, AEGIS deployed to dozens of hospitals in collaboration with the Massachusetts Department of Public Health.
-CHIP also invented participatory surveillance and news and social media-based surveillance, and was an early innovator in postmarketing surveillance.
+For over two decades, CHIP has been at the forefront of advancing modern biosurveillance—continuously collecting and analyzing population health data for public health insights.
+We played a key role in shaping the field of syndromic surveillance, and developed AEGIS, one of the first web-based biosurveillance systems, in partnership with the Massachusetts Department of Public Health.
+AEGIS was deployed across numerous hospitals to enhance public health monitoring.
+CHIP also pioneered participatory surveillance and was among the first to leverage news and social media for health data, as well as leading innovations in postmarketing surveillance.

 Projects